Inviting Teammates

 <Note>

-The **IDE-Only** role is useful for larger teams where not every developer needs to manage Corridor, only to use it.
+The **Standard User** role is useful for larger teams where not every developer needs to manage Corridor, only to use it.

 </Note>